wongy123/CNHomeLabWorkshop/README.md

 JWT_SECRET={YOUR_KEY}
 ```

+##### Side note
+For more information on the build steps and how to create admin or moderator users in the StudyBuddy API, please read the [How to run API](https://github.com/wongy123/StudyBuddy?tab=readme-ov-file#how-to-run-api) of the `READMD.md`.

 #### Step 6
 Our StudyBuddy app is built and ready for deployment.
 We need to run aother script from the `CNHomeLabWorkshop` repo to start the Express API in the background as a service.
 This does the same thing as just running `node server.js` inside of the `StudyBuddy/server/` directory, but running the command requires keeping the terminal running, whereas running it as a service means it can run in the background, and we can start the service automatically on boot.